 Points of interest

 This new bistro-style restaurant invites you to enjoy traditional dishes with a contemporary touch in a friendly and casual setting.
 The menu features 13 small entrées and a selection of daily blackboard specials.
 Live music several nights a week, outdoor summer patio.

 Otter Lake (Québec) J0X 2P0

 Travel along magnificent lakeside and woodland trails in the scenic Pontiac.
 Escapade Eskimo offers visitors a memorable dogsledding experience.
-Why not end the activity in a relaxing indoor hot tub?
+Why not round off the activity with a relaxing soak in the indoor hot tub?
 Different packages are available.

 Fort-Coulonge (Québec) J0X 1V0